maybe-dragon/arma3-texture-swap/README.md

   - Really

 ## Usage

+The included showcase adds a support module to trigger the functionality, but that is not necessary.
+You could call `[player] call F85_textureSwap_showVehicleSubMenu` from any user interaction.

+However, currently the script expects the player to sit inside of the vehicle which he wants to change.

 - Copy the `scripts` folder
 - Add (or merge) the class configs from `description.ext` to your own